 - Fair Value of Our Common Stock.
 We use the closing price of our Class A common stock on the date of grant. - Expected Term.
 We have limited historical information regarding expected option term.
 Accordingly, we determined the expected stock option term of the awards using the latest historical data available from comparable public companies and our expectation of exercise behavior. - Volatility.
 Our stock volatility for each grant is measured using the weighted average of historical daily price changes of our common stock over the most recent period equal to the expected option term of the awards. - Risk-Free Rate.
 The risk-free interest rate is based on the yields of United States Treasury securities with maturities similar to the expected term of the stock options for each stock option group. - Dividend Yield.
+We do not currently have any policy with respect to recurring dividends in place.
+However, we have declared and paid special cash dividends in each of the prior four years, including \$0.70 per share in early 2017 and

-On January 31, 2017, January 24, 2018 and January 31, 2019, we declared special cash dividends of \$0.70, \$1.00 and \$1.00 per share, respectively, to all holders of record of issued and outstanding shares of Class A common stock and Class B common stock as of the close of business on February 15, 2017, February 9, 2018 and February 15, 2019, respectively.
-Except as described above, Tilly's, Inc. has never declared or paid any cash dividends and does not plan to pay additional cash dividends in the foreseeable future.
-Consequently, we used an expected dividend yield of zero.
+\$1.00 per share in each of early 2018, 2019 and 2020 to all holders of record of issued and outstanding shares of Class A common stock and Class B common stock.
+Under our New Credit Agreement, we are prohibited from declaring or paying any cash dividend to our respective stockholders through the first anniversary of the closing date.
+There can be no guarantee that we will continue to pay special cash dividends in the future.
+Consequently, we used an expected dividend yield of zero in the valuation of our share-based compensation.